Enrollment and Attendance FAQs

 Any student in grades K–12 who resides in Oregon is eligible for full-time enrollment.

-Because CVA provides the lesson plans and teacher support, many parents find it easy to enroll multiple children in the program.
+Because CVA provides the lesson plans and materials needed for grades K–12, many parents find it easy to enroll multiple children in the program.

 What does it cost to attend CVA?

-Because CVA is a public school program, there is no tuition.
-Families are responsible for providing common household items and office supplies like printer ink and paper.
-In addition, families must have access to a computer and the internet to successfully complete the lessons.
+CVA is a public school, so there is no tuition.
+We provide Oregon-licensed teachers and instructional materials.
+Students and families will be responsible for providing some common household materials (such as printer ink and paper).
 Based on financial need and eligibility, CVA may loan a computer system (including computer, printer, and software) to support the learning process.
 Our enrollment consultants can help address your technological and computer questions and needs.

 What is the attendance policy?

-CVA works with families toward a positive attendance record to meet their required number of 180 instructional days.
+As Oregon public school students, all CVA students must comply with the state-required minimum number of 180 instructional days.
 Attendance is logged daily in the Online School by the parent/Learning Coach.